 Most Southern California homes sit on a concrete slab foundation.
 Much of their plumbing runs directly through pipes in the slab.
 If this sounds like the recipe for a plumbing disaster, it can be.
 Leaks in the slab are difficult to detect and even harder to repair.
 A...

 You turn on the shower and wait.
 And wait.
 And wait.
-But when you step into the stream, the frigid water hits you like a glacial melt.
+And when you step into the stream, frigid water hits you like a glacial melt.
 What gives?
 In a large home, hot water may travel through 50 feet or more of piping from the water heater to the shower, the kitchen...